 An esteemed panel of judges with broad finance and investment experience has been assembled to review submissions and select the winner(s) of the IRRC Institute Research Award.

 Mr. Dannhauser is a member of the Global Association of Risk Professionals and earned the Financial Risk Manager designation.
 He has also attained the Chartered Alternative Investment Analyst (CAIA) designation and is a member of the New York Society of Security Analysts (NYSSA).
 He chaired the NYSSA Socially Responsible Investing Committee from 2003-2005.

 Mr. Dannhauser holds an MBA in finance from the Johnson Graduate School of Management at Cornell University, and an MPH in health systems and policy from the University of Medicine and Dentistry of New Jersey.
 He earned a BA in political science from the George Washington University.

-Dr. Jim Hawley is the Transamerica Professor in Business Policy and Strategy in the Graduate Business Programs, School of Economics and Business Administration, at Saint Mary’s College.
+Dr. Jim Hawley served as the Transamerica Professor in Business Policy and Strategy in the Graduate Business Programs, School of Economics and Business Administration, at Saint Mary’s College.